On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Isogeny classes of quasi-polarized -divisible -modules

 \section{Isogeny classes of quasi-polarized $p$-divisible $\calO_\bfB$-modules}

+In this section we would like to classify isogeny classes of quasi-polarized $p$-divisible $\calO_\bfB$-modules of height $4dm$ over an \ac field $k$ of \ch $p>0$.
 Consider rational quasi-polarized \dieu $\bfB$-modules $N$ with $B(k)$-$\rank=4dm$, or quasi-polarized $\bfB$-linear $F$-isocrystals.
-When all slopes of $N$ are between $0$ and $1$, there is a \dieu $\calO_B$-lattice $M$ in $N$, so $N=M\otimes_{W(k)} B(k)$ for some quasi-polarized \dieu $\calO_\bfB$-module.
-We like to classify the isomorphism classes of these rational \dieu $\bfB$-modules with a fixed slope sequence $\nu$.
-This gives the classification of isogeny classes of quasi-polarized $p$-divisible $\calO_\bfB$-modules of height $4dm$.
+When all slopes of $N$ are between $0$ and $1$, there is a \dieu $\calO_\bfB$-lattice $M$ in $N$, so $N=M\otimes_{W(k)} B(k)$ for some quasi-polarized \dieu $\calO_\bfB$-module.
+Thus, classifying isogeny classes in question may be reduced to classifying rational quasi-polarized \dieu $\bfB$-modules $N$.
 Let $\nu$ be a symmetric slope sequence as in Theorem~\ref{73}.
 Let $I(\nu)$ denote the set of isogeny classes of quasi-polarized $p$-divisible $\calO_\bfB$-modules $(H,\lambda,\iota)$ of height $4dm$ such that $\nu(H)=\nu$.
+By \dieu theory, the set $I(\nu)$ is isomorphic to the set of isomorphism classes of rational quasi-polarized \dieu $\bfB$-modules $N$ of $B(k)$-$\rank=4dm$ and with slope sequence $\nu$.

-Rapoport and Richartz \cite{rapoport-richartz} have obtained a description for $I(\nu)$ in terms of a Galois cohomology set $H^1(\Q_p, J)$ for a certain reductive group $J$ over $\Qp$ when the structure group is connected.
-The description in terms of Galois cohomology set helps us to understand the classification problem.
-For the present case one still needs to work a bit more as the structure group is not connected, though a similar description is expected.
+Rapoport and Richartz \cite{rapoport-richartz} have classified the isomorphism classes of isocrystals with $G$-structure with a fixed Newton vector by the Galois cohomology $H^1(\Q_p, J)$ for a certain reductive group $J$ over $\Qp$ when $G$ is connected.
+For the present case one needs to work a bit more, because our group $G$ is not connected.
+The description by Galois cohomology helps us to understand the classification problem.
+However, in order to obtain more explicit results, one also needs to compute the set $H^1(\Qp, J)$.

 We shall work along with \dieu modules and translate the classification problem into the theory of (skew-)Hermitian forms over local fields; see Theorem~\ref{92}.

 Write $\nu=\nu_n + \nu_s$ into the non-supersingular and supersingular parts.